Are Baby Wipes Recyclable? 🧻 What Alternatives You Should Consider

 We are now in dire need of alternative solutions to hopefully replace our dependency to using non-recyclable and non-biodegradable options.

-Are baby wipes recyclable – and where they end up
+Are baby wipes recyclable?
+Where do they end up?

 The synthetic fibers that make up wet wipes prevent them from being compostable or recyclable.
 So, after a single use, they head to the landfill.
 There, they are out of sight for most, but certainly should not be out of mind.
 Due to those pesky synthetic fibers, wet wipes do not break down and represent a hefty proportion of non-biodegradable waste in landfills.

-Regrettably, our trash doesn’t always make it to the garbage can.
+Regrettably, our waste doesn’t always make it to the rubbish bin.
 On-the-go wet wipe users often end up tossing their used wipes into the environment.

 It turns out, wet wipes do not disintegrate in the same way toilet paper does and can form congealed masses that block drains and clog sewer systems, costing city governments millions of dollars and potentially contaminating our oceans and beaches.

-This era’s increasing obsession with convenience seems to be coming with a significant environmental cost, which is exemplified by these negative impacts posed by wet wipes.
+This era’s increasing obsession with convenience seems to come with a significant environmental cost, exemplified by these negative impacts posed by wet wipes.